oceanprotocol/ocean.py/READMEs/setup.md

+# Overview

+This page describes how to set up each of the following.

+* A. Ethereum account
+* B. Config file
+* C. Environment variables
+* D. Initialize components

+Culminating in...

+* E. Start using ocean-lib

-## Ethereum account
+## A. Ethereum account

-To start with you will need an ethereum account.
+To start with you will need an Ethereum account.
 Here are some options:
 1. Define account via **private key**, *or*
 2. Define account via **keyfile json object**.
 This stores the private key in json format, encrypted with a password.